Unfinished Business (2015 film)

 Unfinished Business is a 2015 American comedy film directed by Ken Scott and written by Steven Conrad.
 The film stars Vince Vaughn, Tom Wilkinson, Dave Franco, Sienna Miller, Nick Frost, and James Marsden.

+Dissatisfied Dan Trunkman, wanting to feel satisfied professionally, embarks with two colleagues to launch their own company, which they finally achieve after over a year of struggle.

 It was released on March 6, 2015.
 The film was panned by critics and was a box office bomb, only grossing $14.4 million on a budget of $35 million.

 Plot

-After arguing with his boss Chuck Portnoy of Dynamic Systems, Dan Trunkman decides to start his own business in the metal swarf-selling field.
-Tim McWinters, who was fired for being too old, and Mike Pancake, who was there for an interview, follow Dan and join his new company.
-A year later, Dan's business, Apex Select, has barely gotten off the ground.
-In a Dunkin' Donuts, Dan gets a message to go on a business trip to Portland to meet with investors Jim Spinch and Bill Whilmsley, the latter being a friend of Dan's.
+Dan Trunkman decides to leave Dynamic Systems and start his own business in the metal swarf-selling field after a pay dispute with his boss, Chuck Portnoy.
+Tim McWinters, who was fired for being too old, and Mike Pancake, who was only there for an interview, follow Dan and join his new company.

-Dan's children Paul and Bess are being bullied at school.
-Paul is ridiculed for his weight and attempts to wear eye shadow to fit in with the goth kids.
-Bess asks Dan to finish a homework assignment of hers that requires him to describe the kind of person he is.
-Dan's wife, Susan wants to put Paul in a private school, despite the expensive tuition, to bring him out of his shell.
+A year later, Dan's business Apex Select has barely gotten off the ground.
+In their makeshift Dunkin' Donuts 'office', Dan gets a message to go on a business trip to Portland to meet with investors Jim Spinch and Bill Whilmsley.

-The three head to Portland, only for Dan to discover that Chuck is there trying to close a deal as well.
-She and Jim get along well, having worked together before, and it appears as though she's been given the go ahead.
-Dan gives his presentation to Jim, only to faint in the middle of it.
-He makes Mike go finish, but everyone is distracted by Mike's last name.
-This forces Dan to scramble and find a way to get a step ahead of Chuck.
-Dan starts to lose faith in the team, as Tim is more concerned about finding a woman to make love with due to an unhappy marriage, and Mike never attended college while possibly being autistic.
+Dan discovers that Chuck is also there trying to close a deal with the same company.
+She and Jim get along well, having worked together before, and seems as if she has been given the go ahead.
+Dan starts to give his presentation to Jim, only to faint in the middle of it.
+He tries to get Mike to finish, but everyone is distracted by Mike's last name.

+Dan must scramble to get a step ahead of Chuck.
+He also starts to lose faith in the team, as the unhappily married Tim is more focused on making love, and Mike never attended college while possibly being autistic.

 Dan is told to go to Berlin to meet with Jim's parent department Gelger, specifically with Dirk Austerlitz.
-Dan travels with Tim and Mike and they go to find a client, Helen Harlmann, at a unisex sauna.
-He finds Helen with three other people.
-She doesn't trust him since he walked in there fully dressed in a suit.
-Dan undresses himself and gets Helen to listen to him, with Mike and Tim joining him despite him telling them not to.
+The trio flies to Germany to speak with client Helen Harlmann, at a unisex sauna.
+She does not trust Dan, as he walked in fully-dressed in a suit.
+He undresses, so gets Helen to listen to him, with Mike and Tim joining them despite him telling them not to.